Position

 Becoming a Fire Alarm Technician involves a series of steps that require dedication and the right qualifications.
 This career path is both rewarding and essential for public safety.
 Follow these steps to start your journey in this vital field.

-1. Complete high school or obtain a GED.
+1. Obtain a high school diploma or GED.

 2. Enroll in a vocational or community college program.

-3. Complete an apprenticeship with a certified technician.
+3. Complete an apprenticeship or internship.

 How long does it take to become a Fire Alarm Technician?